CHICAGO–Five words summed up the mood at this year’s Professional Liability Un-derwriting Society’s medical symposium: “The crisis aspect is over.”

-Thus spake Howard Friedman, chief financial officer at medical liability insurer Proassurance Corp., during one of several panel discussions at the meeting last March.
-As snow flurries descended from gray skies and eventually joined the Chicago River outside the Sheraton Hotel & Towers (why do conference organizers fantasize that Windy City weather will be decent before June?), the picture painted by the experts inside seemed a little sunnier.
+Thus spake Howard Friedman, chief financial officer at medical liability insurer Proassurance Corp., during one of several panel discussions at the meeting in March.
+As snow flurries descended from gray skies and eventually joined the Chi-cago River outside the Sheraton Hotel & Towers, the picture painted by the experts inside seemed a bit sunnier.

-Tort reforms, an influx of reinsurance capital, alternative-risk markets and huge rate increases have combined to abate the crisis conditions that have made medical malpractice insurance unaffordable for many specialties and hospital groups across the country.
+Tort reforms, an influx of reinsurance capital, alternative risk markets and huge rate increases have combined to abate the crisis conditions that have made medical malpractice insurance unaffordable for many specialties and hospital groups.

-The situation, however, is akin to the movie “Speed,” when Keanu Reeves and Sandra Bullock steer the bus into an empty airport runway and can safely keep its speed above 50 mph to avoid being blown up by the bomb Dennis Hopper has installed on board.
-Yes, the situation has stabilized, but if insurers brake too much on rates the bus could be blown to smithereens.
+The situation, however, is akin to the movie “Speed,” when Keanu Reeves and Sandra Bullock steer the bus into an empty airport runway and can safely keep its speed above 50 mph and avoid being blown up by the bomb Dennis Hopper has installed on board.
+Yes, the situation has stabilized, but if insurers brake too much on rates, the bus could be blown to smithereens.

 “Perhaps the combined ratio will be better in 2004,” Hurley said.
 “The rate increases are still not felt fully in the financial results.
 They still need to work their way into the data.”

-Phil Reishman of Arthur J. Gallagher’s health-care unit said that things have been looking up for carriers and that customers are expecting a break on rates and conditions.
+Phil Reishman of Arthur J. Gallagher said things have been looking up for carriers and customers are expecting a break on rates and conditions.

-The impact of tort reforms–and, specifically, award caps–in the various states is still unclear, but some insurers are willing to take their chances.
+The impact of tort reforms in the various states is still unclear, but some insurers are willing to take their chances.
 After Texas passed California-style medical liability reform, for example, several insurers announced they would be holding or even cutting rates.

 “Our view,” Lantry added, “is that tort reform without caps is like kissing your sister.
 It may be nice, but it’s not going to get you anywhere.
 The collateral source rule, capping contingency fees, pre-trial screening, etc., haven’t shown any demonstrable effect on loss costs.
 Caps on noneconomic damages might be worth in reduction to loss costs of 18 to 20 percent.”